 Stanley and Danko’s Wealth Accumulation Formula

-So, what exactly is a wealth accumulation formula.?
+So, what exactly is a wealth accumulation formula?
 Also known as a wealth index, this is a formula that helps you understand if you are a PAW or UAW.
-Well, you simply take your age, multiply it by your pretax annual income, and then divide it by ten.
+You simply take your age, multiply it by your pretax annual income, and then divide it by ten.
 That’s it.

 After all, a 20-year old would have to earn over $50,000 annually and be worth well over $100,000 to be considered an average accumulator of wealth under this formula.